 In August 2018, we completed the sale of an aggregate of 31,696,436 shares of our Series C Preferred Stock at a purchase price of \$2.2143 per share for an aggregate purchase price of \$70.2 million.
-Each share of our Series C Preferred Stock will convert into shares of our common stock upon the closing of this offering in accordance with our certificate of incorporation, including adjustments in connection with the 1-for-5.056564 reverse stock split of our common stock effected on October 25, 2019.
+Each share of our Series C Preferred Stock will convert into shares of our common stock upon the closing of this offering in accordance with our certificate of incorporation.
 The following table summarizes purchases of shares of our Series C Preferred Stock by holders of more than 5% of our capital stock and one of our executive officers.